 Prior to ninety days after the completion of this program, the employee and his/her supervisor should sit down and discuss the impact and assess the effectiveness this program has had on the employee.
-Then both the supervisor and employee should login to the Employee Training Management System (ETMS) and complete the Post-Training Evaluation form (an email will be sent to both employee and supervisor notifying them that the evaluation needs to be completed).
-Once you login to the ETMS, you will need to fill out the evaluation form before you will be able to do anything else.
+The employee will receive an evaluation form via email from Survey Monkey.
+Please complete this evaluation in addition to the Employee Training Management System (ETMS) Post-Training Evaluation form.

 The post-training evaluation process is intended to provide a bridge between classroom instruction and the on-the-job application of training.
-The information obtained through this process will assist the training participant, supervisor, and Training Center in providing a return on the investment the Department has on training.
+The information obtained through this process will assist the training participant, supervisor, and Training Center in providing a return on the investment the Department has in training.